Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-The data used in this search was collected during the first two science runs of the LZ experiment: WIMP search 2022 (WS2022) \cite{LZ:2022lsv} and WIMP search 2024 (WS2024) \cite{LZ:2024zvo}, lasting from 2021 to 2024.
-The LZ experiment is located 4850 feet underground (4300 mwe) in the Davis Cavern at the Sanford Underground Research Facility (SURF) in Lead, South Dakota, USA.
-At the center of the experiment is a dual-phase LXe TPC containing 7 tonnes of active xenon~\cite{LZ:2019sgr}, which also serves as the target medium.
-To suppress backgrounds from radioactivity of detector components, the TPC is enclosed within a dual-detector veto system comprised of a two-tonne LXe "skin" detector for tagging gamma rays, and an outer detector (OD) containing 17.3 tonnes of gadolinium-loaded liquid scintillator (GdLS) optimized for neutron detection \cite{LZ:2019sgr}.
-These active components are further surrounded by 238 tonnes of ultra-pure water, providing an additional passive shield and ensuring a low-background environment critical for rare event searches.
-More details of the LZ detector can be found in Ref.~\cite{LZ:2019sgr}.
+The data used in this search were collected during the first two science runs of the LZ experiment: WIMP search 2022 (WS2022) \cite{LZ:2022lsv} and WIMP search 2024 (WS2024) \cite{LZ:2024zvo}, lasting from 2021 to 2024.
+The LZ experiment is located 4850 feet underground at the Sanford Underground Research Facility (SURF) in Lead, South Dakota, USA.
+At the center of the experiment is a dual-phase xenon TPC containing 7 tonnes of active xenon~\cite{LZ:2019sgr} as the target medium.
+To suppress radioactive backgrounds, the TPC is surrounded by a 2-tonne LXe skin detector and a 17.3-tonne gadolinium-loaded liquid scintillator outer detector for $\gamma$ and neutron tagging, all within a 238-tonne ultra-pure water shield~\cite{LZ:2019sgr}.

+Particle interactions in the TPC produce prompt scintillation (S1) and ionization electrons; electrons drifting to the liquid--gas interface under an electric field are extracted into the gas phase and generate secondary electroluminescence (S2)~\cite{LZ:2022lsv}.
+The S1--S2 time difference and S2 light pattern provide 3D position reconstruction, while the S2/S1 ratio enables ER/NR discrimination~\cite{Dahl:2009nta}.
+Spatial and temporal variations in S1 and S2 are mapped with periodically injected monoenergetic ER sources, including $^{131\text{m}}$Xe and $^{83\text{m}}$Kr~\cite{LZ:2024bsz}, defining corrected observables S1c and S2c; both are expressed in detected photons (phd), accounting for double-photoelectron emission~\cite{Faham:2015kqa,LopezParedes:2018kzu}.